ncparab/jenkins/docs/index.rst

 - Install java8 on each server(login to root)

 ..
-Command  $yum install java
+Command::  $yum install java

 Step2
 ------